Desert Facts For Kids

-When you think of deserts do you think of dry, sandy ridiculously hot places?
-Well you’re mostly right, but deserts are not all like this.
-Read on and you could be quite surprised!
+When you think of deserts do you think of dry, sandy, ridiculously hot places?
+Well you’re mostly right, but bet you didn’t know not all deserts are like this?

 As we said when you think of a desert you probably think of huge dry areas with very little plants, a couple of camels thrown in and miles and miles of sand.
 Yes, that’s what most deserts are, very dry and they don’t get much rain.

 For a place to be called a desert it has to be an area that gets less than 10 inches (24 millimeters) of precipitation a year.
-That is a tiny amount of precipitation when you compare it to Mt Waialeale in Hawaii that gets 460 inches (nearly 12,000 millimeters) a year!
+That is a tiny amount of precipitation when you compare it to Mount Waialeale in Hawaii that gets 460 inches (nearly 12,000 millimeters) a year!

 Well surprisingly precipitation isn’t just rain.
 It is actually liquid and solid particles that fall from the clouds and reach the ground.
 It can be drizzle, rain, snow, snow pellets, ice crystals or hail.
 So now we know what precipitation is.